SFTtech/openage/doc/development.md

 Development workflow
 --------------------

-Many contributions originate from discussions on the IRC channel, or an issue on the [issue tracker](https://github.com/sfttech/openage/issues).
+Many contributions originate from discussions on the Matrix/IRC channel, or an issue on the [issue tracker](https://github.com/sfttech/openage/issues).

 The pull requests are then open for review by everybody.